 8. They can thrive in almost any lighting

-We’ve covered how resilient autoflowering strains are, but what about lighting?
+We’ve covered how resilient autoflower strains are, but what about lighting?
 Photoperiod strains require lighting cycles to be able to produce.
-And since autoflowers are not photoperiod strains, they come in for the win yet again.
+And since autoflower is not a photoperiod strain, it comes in for the win yet again.

 These plants can produce buds in all types of lighting, making them practically unstoppable.
 Whether they receive just a few hours of sun a day or even 24, they continue to grow and produce at all times.

-Due to their nature, one of the few difficulties with autoflowers is that they cannot produce quality clones.
-Since these strains grow more quickly than others, cloning isn’t an option more often than not.
+Due to their nature, one of the few difficulties with autoflower is that it cannot produce quality clones.
+Since these strains grow more quickly than others, cloning isn’t an option.

 To produce a good clone, you must cut a small piece of the mother plant, producing an almost exact copy of the plant.
 However, with autoflower growth rates, the clone will not have time to mature and will end up underdeveloped.

-Now, let’s figure in all the costs for farming with photoperiod strains versus all the necessities or lack thereof with autoflowering strains.
+Now, let’s figure in all the costs for farming with photoperiod strains versus all the necessities or lack thereof with autoflower seeds.
 It’s almost a no-brainer when you think about how cost-effective these plants are.

-The resources autoflowers require are almost the bare minimum.
+The resources autoflower strains require are almost the bare minimum.
 Instead of spending excessive amounts on fertilizer, a good mixture of perlite, coco coir, and compost will do them just right.

 And as a bonus, consider the number of harvests yielded multiple times a year.
-You can easily see that when it comes to autoflowering strains, you get your money's worth and then some.
+You can easily see that when it comes to autoflower seeds, you get your money's worth and much more.

-We’ve covered many entertaining and educational facts about autoflowering strains.
-With this guide, now you know why so many people are flocking to autoflowering seeds.
+We’ve covered many entertaining and educational facts about autoflower seeds.
+Now you know why so many people are flocking to autoflower seeds.
 While they have some downsides, the pros outweigh the cons for many growers.

 We hope to have offered some insight about these wonderful strains and maybe even encourage you to get started on your own or next autoflower journey.
-Have you ever tried out autoflowers before?
-Which autoflower strain is your favorite, and what makes you like it more than others?
+Have you ever tried out autoflower before?
+Which strain is your favorite, and what makes you like autoflower seeds more than regular or feminized strains?